robb0wen/tornis/README.md

   if (position.changed) {
     // do something related to browser window position or velocity }

+  if (position.changed) {
+    // do something related to browser window position or velocity }

+  if (orientation.changed) {
+    // do something related to device orientation
+  }
 };

 // bind the watch function